Packandgo.info

 The Kartala waterfalls are maybe the easiest to visit if you are staying in Veliko Tarnovo.
 They are just 6km away from it!
 So close, that you can go by walking from Veliko Tarnovo to Kartala waterfalls in less than 2 hours.
 What is so great about visiting these waterfalls is that you will be able to enjoy many beautiful views of Veliko Tarnovo on the way.
 You can see the Tsarevets fortress, which is a magnificent memory of medieval Bulgaria.

-The old name of the main waterfall from the Kartala waterfalls is Kartal bayr, which translated from Turkish is the Eagle peak.
+The old name of the main waterfall from the Kartala waterfalls is Kartal bayr, which, translated from Turkish, means Eagle Peak.
 We didn’t see any eagles, but you might have luck when you pass through there.

-The trekking is not very well marked, but at least it is very close, so you probably won’t get lost.
-You will see some marks on the trees and occasionally you can see picnic spots, that will show you are on the right way.
+The trek is not very well marked, but at least it is very close, so you probably won’t get lost.
+You will see some marks on the trees, and occasionally some picnic spots, which will show you are on the right track.

-The waterfall is around 8-meter high.
-It is not enormous, but it is a nice ending to the trekking.
+The waterfall is around 8 meters high.
+It is not enormous, but it is a nice ending to the trek.

 4. Momin Skok waterfall a.k.a.
 Emen waterfall (Водопадът „Момин скок“), 25km away